 Additional administrative requirements necessary for DOE grants and cooperative agreements to comply with the Federal Funding and Transparency Act of 2006 (FFATA) are contained in 2 CFR Part 170.
 Prime Recipients must register with the new FFATA Subaward Reporting System database and report the required data on their first tier Subrecipients.
+Prime v.
+National Policy Requirements vi.
+Environmental Review in Accordance with National Environmental Policy Act (NEPA)

-Prime Recipients must report the executive compensation for their own executives as part of their registration profile in SAM.
+Recipients must report the executive compensation for their own executives as part of their registration profile in SAM.